falconry/falcon/docs/community/packaging.rst

     This is no longer a concern as the relevant functionality has been reimplemented from scratch in Falcon 4.0.0, also fixing some long standing behavioral quirks and bugs on the way.
+    As a result, the Falcon 4.x series currently has no vendored dependencies.

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^